 Code of Conduct refers to the undertaking of business according to best practices.
 Pylon, Company refers to Pylon Public Company Limited.
-Pylon Group, Business refers to Pylon and its subsidiary.
-Group The Subsidiary refers to A company or juristic person owned by or in which more than 50% of shares with voting rights are held by the Company through either direct or indirect shareholding.
+Pylon Group, Business Group refers to Pylon and its subsidiary.
+The Subsidiary refers to A company or juristic person owned by or in which more than 50% of shares with voting rights are held by the Company through either direct or indirect shareholding.
 A company or juristic person in which the Company has controlling authority in terms of financial and operating policies in order to gain benefits from activities of such company or juristic person.
-Directors and refers to directors and subcommittee members of the Company.
-Subcommittee Members Tereis to anectors and subcommittee members of the company.
+Directors and Subcommittee Members refers to directors and subcommittee members of the Company.
 Employees refers to executives as well as permanent, temporary, and contract employees.
 Related Persons refers to persons with relationships in one of the follow manners.
 (1.)
 Persons with controlling authority in the Company, and in case of a juristic person, directors of such juristic person (2.)
 Spouses and children or adopted children (minors) of directors, executives, or persons as per (1) (3.)
 Juristic persons in which persons as per (1) or (2) have controlling authority (4.)
-Other persons with characteristics as prescribed by the Capital Market Supervisory Board's announcement Stakeholders refers to persons related to the Company across different aspects such as shareholders, investors, directors, employees, customers, trading partners, creditors, business alliances, society, communities, and the environment.
+Other persons with characteristics as prescribed by the Capital Market Supervisory Board's announcement Code of Conduct refers to guideline for ethical and responsible business conduct based on established best practices.
+SEC refers to the Securities and Exchange Commission, and/or the Capital Market Supervisory Board, and/or the Office of the Securities and Exchange Commission.
+Stakeholders refers to persons related to the Company across different aspects such as shareholders, investors, directors, employees, customers, trading partners, creditors, business alliances, society, communities, and the environment.
 Financial Disclosure refers to the disclosure of details of information regarding business activities of the Company according to the Public Limited Companies Act B.E.
 2535 (A.D.
 1992), the Securities and Exchange Act B.E.
 2551 (A.D.
 2008), and rules and regulations of the Stock Exchange of Thailand (SET) and the Office of the Securities and Exchange Commission (SEC).
 Fraud/Corruption refers to all kinds of briberies such as offers, contracts, pledges or promises, or soliciting or accepting funds/assets or other benefits, with government agencies, private organizations, trading partners, customers, and stakeholders across all groups via direct or indirect means.
 A Conflict of Interest refers to any activities that may involve a personal interest or a related person either through a bloodline or other means, which may influence a decision, or impede or obstruct the Company's maximum benefit.
-Giving of Objects or Other refers to granting special privileges in forms of money, assets, Benefits objects or other benefits for a favor or as a reward or to build rapport Bribery refers to offering to give or receive gifts, awards, or other benefits, to oneself or from other persons who would like to influence an action which is fraudulent, illegal, or in breach of the business code of conduct.
-Customary Traditions refers to important festivals or activities that have been carried out as a symbolic tradition in society Corporate Assets refers to movable or immovable assets, technologies, academic knowledge, information, rights, copyrights, or any resources owned or entitled to by the Company. • operations based on its professional ethics and code of conduct, with a focus on achievement of management objectives.
-The Company developed a successful work practice manual by adhering to the code of conduct, integrity, and honesty in undertaking transactions.
-The manual also extends to the treatment of various groups of stakeholders, related party transactions, legal compliance, and prevention of a conflict of interest.
+Giving of Objects or Other refers to granting special privileges in forms of money, assets, objects or Benefits other benefits for a favor or as a reward or to build rapport Bribery refers to offering to give or receive gifts, awards, or other benefits, to oneself or from other persons who would like to influence an action which is fraudulent, illegal, or in breach of the business code of conduct.
+Customary Traditions refers to important festivals or activities that have been carried out as a symbolic tradition in society Corporate Assets refers to movable or immovable assets, technologies, academic knowledge, information, rights, copyrights, or any resources owned or entitled to by the Company.